JayCodeRanger/reverse/README.md

 Use reverseInt(arg) to reverse an integer value.
-Use reverseStr(srg) to reverse a string value.
+Use reverseStr(arg) to reverse a string value.

 Thank You All...!